-The means and standard deviations of each item from the ACMQv2 are illustrated in Table two.
+The means and standard deviations of each item from the ACMQv2 are illustrated in (Table 2).
 Containment methods have been ranked in order of acceptability, starting from most acceptable to least acceptable.

 PICU, intermittent observations and PRN medication received the highest approval ratings, while mechanical restraint and net beds received the lowest.
 Open area seclusion, mechanical restraint and seclusion showed the greatest variability in approval scores.
-Access to a seclusion room was associated with greater acceptability of seclusion as a method of containment ($r_s = 0.25$, n = 198, p < 0.001) and lower acceptability of open area seclusion ($r_s = -0.23$, n = 199, p = 0.001).
-When tested in a logistic regression controlling for PICU access, seclusion acceptability remained significantly associated with seclusion availability (p < 0.001), however, open area seclusion acceptability was no longer significant.
+Access to a seclusion room was associated with greater acceptability of seclusion as a method of containment ( $r_s = 0.25$ , n = 198, P < 0.001) and lower acceptability of open area seclusion ( $r_s = -0.23$ , n = 199, P = 0.001).
+When tested in a logistic regression controlling for PICU access, seclusion acceptability (P < 0.001), however, open area seclusion acceptability was no longer significant.

 Participants were asked to identify whether they had ever used any of the 11 methods of containment indicated by a response of 'Yes' or 'No'.
-Frequency (and percent) of total responses can be seen in Table two.
-Intermittent observations, constant observations and manual restraint were used by most members of staff, while mechanical restraint and net beds were used the least.
-It is likely that the use of net beds is limited to Eastern Europe where this method of containment is still used (Bowers et al. 2007).
-It is also likely that the use of mechanical restraints is limited to forensic settings in acute admission wards.
+Frequency (and per cent) of total responses can be seen in (Table 2).
+Intermittent observations, constant observations and manual restraint were used by most members of staff, while mechanical restraint and